Location: West Philadelphia, Philadelphia County, Pennsylvania

 Product: Enhancement Plans, Streetscape and Facade improvement Guidelines

 Completed: December 2005

 Corridor Improvement Study

-The Lancaster Corridor Improvement Project was commissioned by the People’s Emergency Center CDC (PECCDC) a leading force among community groups working to revitalize West Philadelphia and Powelton Village.
+The Lancaster Corridor Improvement Project was commissioned by the People’s Emergency Center CDC (PECCDC), a leading force among community groups working to revitalize West Philadelphia and Powelton Village.
 Lancaster Avenue has a rich heritage as the first Turnpike in the United States.
-The goal of the project were to unify and improve the streetscape, identify and strengthen anchors, upgrade building facades, encourage maintenance of properties; and to reoccupy the upper mostly residential floors and create around the clock activities.
+The goal of the project was to unify and improve the streetscape, identify and strengthen anchors, upgrade building facades, encourage maintenance of properties; and reoccupy the upper mostly residential floors and create around the clock activities.

 The purpose of the study was to suggest ways in which PEC and individual property owners could work together through a combination of smaller increments to complete the improvements outlined in the study.
-The study, instead of being an “etched in stone” was intended to be a guidelines tool kit.
+Rather than being “etched in stone” the study was intended to be a guidelines tool kit.
 The report suggests methods for streetscape and façade improvements.